-1. All Children in care must meet the following requirements:
+1. (NEW) All Children in care must meet the following requirements:

 b.
 A blood test documenting immunity to measles, mumps, rubella and varicella (chickenpox), placed in the Child’s record and updated in a timely manner.

-2. Unimmunized Children and Staff Members.
-The Family Child Care Provider must maintain a list of all unimmunized Children and Staff Members, regardless of age.
-In the event of a disease outbreak as defined by CDC reporting standards, a Child not immunized must be excluded from the Family Child Care Provider in accordance with CDC guidance or until the Child receives the necessary immunization or proof of immunity is on record.
+2. (NEW) Unimmunized Children, Provider and Staff Members.
+The Family Child Care Provider must maintain a list of all unimmunized persons, regardless of age.
+In the event of a disease outbreak as defined by CDC reporting standards, a Child not immunized must be excluded from the Family Child Care in accordance with CDC guidance or until the Child receives the necessary immunization or proof of immunity is on record.

 3. Immunization records.
 The Family Child Care Provider must make immunization records available to the Department of Health and Human Services, Maine Center for Disease Control and Prevention, upon request.